Experimental features

 CSR encoding

-Only one of the input tensors is allowed to be sparse.
+Supported only for the CPU engine.
+Only one of the input tensors can be sparse.
 The output tensor is always dense.

 Indices